GraphiteEditor/Graphite/README.md

 ## Running the code

-The project is split between clients and core libraries (which are used by the clients).
-Currently the only client is the web frontend (`/client/web`).
-The web client's Vue code lives in `/client/web/src` and a Rust translation layer for the editor core library lives in `/client/web/wasm`.
+The project architecture is split between clients and core libraries (which are used by the clients).
+Currently the only client is the web frontend (`/frontend`).
+The web client's Vue code lives in `/frontend/src` and a Rust translation layer for the editor client backend lives in `/frontend/wasm`.
 A good starting point for learning about the code structure and architecture is reading the [documentation](docs/index.md).

 To run the project while developing: